The-AVR/AVR-2022/content/en/autonomy-and-beyond/_index.md

 This section will help you with:

-- Installing and using VS code to manage your project
+- Installing and using VS Code to manage your project
 - Installing and using Python
 - Installing and working with git
 - Using the Bell AVR sandbox environment